Optimizing Batch Isochrone Generation with OSRM

 CG --> PG["PostGIS ingestion<br/>materialized view + GiST"]

-For multi-modal retail scenarios, such as combining drive-time catchments with pedestrian micro-mobility zones, integrate custom Lua profiles that adjust edge weights based on sidewalk density and crossing frequency.
+For multi-modal retail scenarios combining drive-time catchments with pedestrian zones, integrate custom Lua profiles that adjust edge weights based on sidewalk density and crossing frequency.
 See Implementing Multi-Modal Routing for Urban Retail for profile configuration patterns that balance vehicular and foot-traffic accessibility.

-Once polygons are validated, materialize them in PostGIS using CREATE MATERIALIZED VIEW with spatial indexes (GIST) on the geometry column.
+Once polygons are validated, materialize them in PostGIS using CREATE MATERIALIZED VIEW with GiST spatial indexes on the geometry column.
 Schedule nightly REFRESH MATERIALIZED VIEW CONCURRENTLY operations to maintain query performance for downstream BI dashboards and predictive footfall models.
-Automate the entire pipeline through CI/CD runners that validate Lua syntax, run topology unit tests, and deploy updated routing graphs to staging before production promotion.